aewald79/PanOS-Import-Address-Objects/README.md

  Use the template to convert CSV file formated addresses into CLI commands to input via CLI to the palo.

  *Next Steps*
- -Automate the import
+ Automate the import
- -show config diff
+ Show config diff
- -prompt for commit
+ Prompt for commit